dzooli/docker-jenkins-stack/README.md

 #### Python node

 Like in the previous step setup another agent but add a `python` label separated by space.
+Also increase the 'Number of executors' value at least to 3.

 ### Add the worker nodes to the stack